tonvyapp/tonvy-feedback/README.md

-# Tonvy Feedback
+# tonvy Feedback

-Feature requests and feedback for [Tonvy](https://tonvy.app) — the music project organizer for macOS and iOS.
+Feature requests and feedback for [tonvy](https://tonvy.app) — the music project organizer for macOS and iOS.

 ## How to submit a feature request